 With the increasing development of information technology, the amount of data in the world has been exploding.
-On top of that, there has been a large movement towards open data, which is the idea that some data should be freely available to everyone to use and republish.
+On top of that, there has been a large movement towards open data, suggesting data should be freely available to everyone to use and republish.
 That means there is a lot of computing infrastructure and data available, which makes it easier to build and run species distribution models.
 This article will cover:

 - What the different types of data are that a user needs to run a species distribution model,